abyarth7/chitti/src/node-src/README.md

 `TestgrpcService` is a grpc service object return by `RPCImport`

 ## 3. Client creating stub and calling the rpc method
-Clients when calling the rpc method need not give any callback function, instead can await on the promise returned by the method
+Clients when calling the rpc method need not give any callback function, instead can await on the promise returned by the rpc method

 ### creating a stub:
 ```js